Galooshi/happo/README.md

 `likadan.define`.
 Using `fdefine` will cause `likadan` to only run for that example.

-### Setting viewports
+### Setting viewport sizes

 By default, Likadan renders examples in a 1024 wide window.
-If you have components that render differently depending on screen width you can pass in a second argument to `likadan.define` listing the widths you want to take snapshots for.
+If you have components that render differently depending on screen width you can use the `viewportWidths` option in the object passed in as the second argument to `likadan.define`

 ```javascript
 likadan.define('responsive component', function() {